 Goldman Sachs 10,000 Small Businesses at Cuyahoga Community College is designed to help you develop the skills you need to grow your company.
 The classes will enable you to recognize new opportunities and embrace practices that will increase business success.

-Classes will meet from 8:00 am to 5:30 pm at one of the Cuyahoga Community College Campus and Site Locations.
+Classes will meet from 8:00 am to 5:30 pm at the Advanced Technology Training Center on the Metro Campus.
 In addition, participants must attend sessions such as networking events, legal and financial clinics and other business assistance activities.
 Full schedule of upcoming class dates

 The core content of the small business entrepreneurship curriculum is outlined below, and addresses the particular needs of small business owners in the Cleveland area: